rohanvachheta/personal-website/src/data/education/education-1/index.md

 It was school time where I've learnt about maths, phy etc..

-major interest was in organising, doing group activity, traveling, voluntering, learning new things
+major interest was in organizing, doing group activity, traveling, volunteering, learning new things